BryanSoltis/AzureADXNETCoreWebApp/README.md

 ### Step 7: Create a sample API to return the list of records for the user's assigned states.
 (OPTIONAL)

-The project uses an API to return a list of states the ADX will be filtered on.
-The project will pass the user's OID value (from the Azure B2C authentication) as a query pararemeter to the specifed API URL.
+The project uses an API to return a list of states the ADX data will be filtered on.
+The code pasess the user's OID value (from the Azure B2C authentication) as a query pararemeter to the specifed API URL.
 The API should return a list of states to be used within the ADX querries.

 **NOTE** - The project is confiogured to return the top 100 records for all states, if an API is not present.